What is coal?

 There are various stages of coal development: peat (organic matter, not yet coal) – lignite (the lowest quality coal) – subbituminous – bituminous – anthracite (the highest quality and hardest coal).
 The coal mined in Alberta is primarily bituminous or subbituminous.
 Other coal properties include moisture content - coals high in carbon and low in moisture are ranked the highest, and composition – the major elemental components of coal are carbon, hydrogen, and oxygen.
 Sulphur and other elements can also occur in coal in small, varying amounts.
 The sulphur content of Alberta coal is considered low, typically less than 0.5 per cent.
 Other elements can also occur in small, varying amounts.

-Coal is the world's most abundant fossil fuel.
-Canada is ranked eleventh in the world in total proven coal reserves, according to the BP Statistical Review of World Energy from June 2011.
+Canada is ranked eleventh in the world in total proven coal reserves, according to the BP Statistical Review of World Energy from June 2013.
 Alberta’s coal reserves represent approximately 70 per cent of Canada’s total reserves.
 Alberta’s coal reserves contain more than twice the energy of all other non-renewable energy resources in the province, including conventional oil and pentanes, natural gas, natural gas liquids and bitumen and synthetic crude.

 Alberta’s energy industry started with coal mining in the late 1800’s.
-Today, Alberta produces 25 to 30 million tonnes of coal each year from its twelve mines.
-The combined total of Alberta, British Columbia and Saskatchewan coal production makes up 99 per cent of Canada’s 67 million tonnes of mined coal in 2011.
+Today, Alberta produces 25 to 30 million tonnes of coal each year from its ten mines.
+The combined total of Alberta, British Columbia and Saskatchewan coal production makes up almost all of Canada’s mined coal.

 Alberta's coal is produced mainly by surface mining, either strip mining or open pit.
 Strip mining is employed to develop the sub-bituminous deposits found on Alberta's plains, using draglines and large stripping shovels to remove overburden and expose a relatively horizontal coal seam.
 The name strip-mining, is a sub-type of open pit mining and refers to the technique of mining in distinct strips.
 Other open pit mining techniques are used most in the foothills and mountain regions to develop bituminous coal seams, which are irregular and localized, and where mining can be an almost vertical operation.
 Coal seams in the foothills and mountains are within the Rocky Mountain Fold and Thrust Belt and are often extensively folded; seams orientation ranges from horizontal to vertical, sometime is only a few tens of metres.
 Although underground mining has been abundant in Alberta’s past, currently only the Grand Cache coal mine operates an underground operation, in addition to surface mining.